-The concept of community-led research has taken off in recent years in a variety of fields, from archaeology and anthropology to social work and everything in between.
-Drawing on case studies from Australia, the Pacific and Southeast Asia, this book considers what it means to participate in community-led research, for both communities and researchers.
+The concept of Community-Led Research has taken off in recent years in a variety of fields, from archaeology and anthropology to social work and everything in between.
+Drawing on case studies from Australia and the Pacific, this book considers what it means to participate in Community-Led Research, for both communities and researchers.
 How can researchers and communities work together well, and how can research be reimagined using the knowledge of First Nations peoples and other communities to ensure it remains relevant, sustainable, socially just and inclusive?

 James Flexner is senior lecturer in historical archaeology and heritage at the University of Sydney.
 His interests include historical archaeology, landscape archaeology, the Oceanic region, and how to build a better world for human beings to live in.

 Lynette Riley is a Wiradjuri and Gamilaroi woman.
 She is Program Director of Indigenous Studies and Aboriginal Education at the University of Sydney.
 Her interests focus on improving education for Aboriginal people, cultural education for non-Aboriginal people, and appropriate research practices with Aboriginal people.

 Victoria Rawlings is a lecturer in the University of Sydney School of Education and Social Work.
 Her research focuses on the ways that schools and other institutions produce messages around gender and sexuality, and how these cultures impact the experiences of the people within these institutions.